 Nonpoint source (NPS) pollution is a complex problem.
 Many of Connecticut's waterbodies are classified as impaired, due to exceedance of a specific water quality parameter, such as indicator bacteria or nutrients from nonpoint sources of pollution.
 Management Practices can address a wide spectrum of NPS pollutants to maximize their value to water quality and the environment as a whole.

 One of the most important goals of the DEEP Watershed Management Program is to assist in the development of comprehensive watershed management plans, to protect and restore water quality and conserve and manage water resources, by guiding local land use decision making, and enhancing pollution prevention programs.
-Contact your DEEP Watershed Manager for further assistance.
+Email the watersheds team for further assistance.
 It is recommended that all watershed management plans for impaired or threatened basins include all nine elements of a Watershed Based Plan to ensure eligibility for 319 funding.

 Detailed guidance is contained in the following report:

 EPA Handbook for Developing Watershed Plans to Restore and Protect Our Waters

 The Nine Elements that must be included in an EPA-approved Watershed Based Plan are: